 What is ‘Continuous Quality Improvement (CQI)?

-Continuous Quality Improvement (CQI) is a Quality Improvement (QI) approach done at a system level, across multiple organisations, which often requires a flexibility within the approach that broadly aligns to a set of common improvement principles and practices.
+Continuous Quality Improvement (CQI) is Quality Improvement (QI) approach at a system level, building the capacity and capability for Quality Improvement by individuals, teams, services and organisations.
+This system approach to Continuous Quality Improvement often requires a flexibility that broadly aligns to a set of common improvement principles and practices.

 Our shared system Continuous Quality Improvement (CQI) principles include:

 - Keeping people at the centre by involving Service Users, Carers and staff in all elements of change

 - Through use of an agreed method and facilitative approach to change to allow for the testing of changes in a controlled manner

 - By using data to identify and understand problems, assess impact of change and evidence improvements